jshor/datebook/docs/config/recurrence.md

 * Required: no
 * Valid value: a valid `Date` reference

 The latest date that this event may occur on.
-See [time formats](date.md) for more information.

 :::warning Important
 If this parameter is specified in conjunction with [`end`](#end), the recurrence will end either when `count` is completed, or when `end` occurs, whichever happens first.